-I love fudge, my all time favourite treat.
-Making it at home is easy, and as it needs to be diary free kinda a necessity too!
+I love vegan fudge, my all time favourite treat.
+Making it at home is easy.
 This recipe is simple and works with any combination of flavours you fancy.
 Take out the chocolate and just keep it simple with vanilla.
-Or use vanilla as the base and add nuts, raisins, a bit of rum if it takes your fancy!
+Or use vanilla as the base and add nuts, raisins, maple syrup, a bit of rum if it takes your fancy!
 There’s no end to how many dairy free, vegan fudge combinations you can come up with.

 I remember making fudge as a child; it was one of the first things made on my own in the kitchen (candied popcorn balls being the first!).